-Air Quality.
-Promote measures to reduce pollution from mobile and stationary sources.
+Air Quality: Promote measures to reduce pollution from mobile and stationary sources.

-Energy.
-Support environmentally sound policies that reduce energy growth rates, emphasize energy conservation and encourage the use of renewable resources.
-Land Use.
-Promote policies that manage land as a finite resource and that incorporate principles of stewardship.
+Energy: Support environmentally sound policies that reduce energy growth rates, emphasize energy conservation and encourage the use of renewable resources.

-Land Use.
-Promote policies that manage land as a finite resource and that incorporate principles of stewardship.
+Land Use: Promote policies that manage land as a finite resource and that incorporate principles of stewardship.

-Water Resources.
-Support measures to reduce pollution in order to protect surface water, groundwater and drinking water.
+Water Resources: Support measures to reduce pollution in order to protect surface water, groundwater and drinking water.

-Waste Management.
-Promote policies to reduce the generation and promote the reuse and recycling of solid and hazardous wastes.
+Waste Management: Promote policies to reduce the generation and promote the reuse and recycling of solid and hazardous wastes.

-Nuclear Issues.
-Promote the maximum protection of public health and safety and the environment.
+Nuclear Issues: Promote the maximum protection of public health and safety and the environment.

-Public Participation.
-Promote public understanding and participation in decision making as essential elements of responsible and responsive management of our natural resources.
+Public Participation: Promote public understanding and participation in decision making as essential elements of responsible and responsive management of our natural resources.

-Agriculture Policy.
-Promote adequate supplies of food and fiber at reasonable prices to consumers and support economically viable farms, environmentally sound farm practices and increased reliance on the free market.
+Agriculture Policy: Promote adequate supplies of food and fiber at reasonable prices to consumers and support economically viable farms, environmentally sound farm practices and increased reliance on the free market.